GippsAero GA10

 The GippsAero GA10 Airvan is a 10-seat, turboprop, single-engine utility aircraft being developed by GippsAero of Victoria, Australia.

 Development

 Its 20-minute first flight was completed in May 2012.
 In mid-2015, the aircraft was planned to be certified in 2015, but later in the year no schedule was claimed.

 It was certificated by the Australian Civil Aviation Safety Authority on 19 May 2017, as well as the American Federal Aviation Administration.

-In January 2018, two GA10s were flying: the prototype and the first production aircraft, which GippsAero hopes to deliver in the second half of 2018.
+In January 2018, two GA10s were flying, the prototype and the first production aircraft, however these were not delivered.

 On 4 June 2018, during flight tests supported by the National Test Pilot School from the Mojave Air & Space Port in southern California, a GA10 crashed in the Mojave Desert.

 The two pilots parachuted safely from about 5000 ft above ground.

 On 24 August 2018, the first customer for the GA10 Airvan was announced to be Major Blue Air, Botswana.

 Its unit cost in 2018 was $1.7 million.

+In November 2020, the production of the GA8 Airvan and the GA10 Airvan stopped.
+The then-owner, giant Indian engineering conglomerate Mahindra, decided it would only produce parts.

+In 2023, George Morgan, one of the two founders of Gippsland Aeronautics, bought back the company and has been working to restart the factory at Latrobe Regional Airport.

+On 26 October 2024, George Morgan and Peter Furlong were inducted into the Australian Aviation Hall of Fame for their contributions to Aviation in Australia and around the world.